xperimex/xperimex.github.io/_posts/2023-09-25-zero-knowledge.md

 That's the idea of zk-SNARK, at least.
 We'll build up to a pretty surprising zk-SNARK by the end of this, but to get there, we'll have to cover some more ground.

+Now the remainder of this post will be pretty mathematically heavy in the worst way possible.
+The ideas are important and useful, and the overarching concept of a zero-knowledge proof is extremely interesting, but the mechanics behind them are fairly tedious—and that's just how it goes sometimes with cryptography.
+To ensure security, often times the best (and first thought about) ideas are to obscure the data with as many impossibly hard operations to undo.
+The notation might get dense, but hopefully we build up to it in a comprehensible manner.

 ## Honesty Checks